autonomio/astetik/docs/pretty_examples.rst

 .. code:: python

     %matplotlib inline
-    import pretty as pretty
+    import astetik as astetik
     import pandas as pd

-1. Overview of Pretty's functionality
+1. Overview of astetik's functionality
 =====================================

 First let's get some data (in this case 1000 tweets about Donald Trump.